carloshdelreal/portafolio/_portfolio/en/2019-12-31 calculator.md

 ## Calculator Features

-Well, there is not much to say abot this project besides that is an elegant calculator that you can use online [React Calculator Live Version](https://calculator-carlos.herokuapp.com/)
+Well, there is not much to say about this project besides that is an elegant calculator that you can use online [React Calculator Live Version](https://calculator-carlos.herokuapp.com/)

 <figure class="figure">
     <img src="{{ page.figures }}/home.png">